BYLAWS OF THE

 - Annual Membership Dinner

-Additional event development and oversight as determined by the board of directors
+Additional event development and oversight as determined by the board of director.

 Article X – Amendments